Main functionality

 - Returns:

-- A dictionary containing a tuple with the empirical value of the metric, and the p-value.
+A dictionary containing a tuple with the empirical value of the metric, and the p-value.
+Each entry in the dictionary contains, in order:

 CI low (effect size)